-Utilizing the software IBM SPSS Statistics for Windows V24.0, which was developed by IBM Corp. in Armonk, New York, USA, statistical analysis was performed.
+Statistical analysis was performed by utilizing a statistics software (IBM SPSS Statistics V24.0, IBM Corp, Armonk, New York, USA).
 The statistical analysis utilized a one-way analysis of variance in conjunction with Tukey's HSD.
 P-values less than 0.05 were regarded as indicating statistical significance.